elecnix/tesla-ideas-extraction/spec.md

 The system must:
 - Handle irrelevant transcripts (skip if not Tesla-related).
-- Use an LLM (e.g., https://openrouter.ai/x-ai/grok-4-fast:free) sparingly for idea extraction and merging.
+- Use an LLM (e.g., https://openrouter.ai/x-ai/grok-4-fast:free) sparingly for relevance checking, idea extraction and merging.
 - Process transcripts in parallel to improve efficiency.
 - Avoid reprocessing transcripts unnecessarily (e.g., via caching or state tracking).
 - Handle incremental updates by receiving more transcripts and updating the merged ideas list.